auchenberg/kenneth-io/posts/2024-04-18-the-rise-of-ai-first-developer-experience.md

 description:
 ---

-Back in 2022, I wrote a blog post about what I call [developer experience infrastructure](https://kenneth.io/post/developer-experience-infrastructure-dxi), which outlines a thesis around the "servicification" of Developer Experience that had started to emerge as a new set of infrastructure services, like SDK-as-a-service, to make it easier to provide a great (API) DX without building large in-house DX teams.

-{% image src="/images/posts/ai-first-dx/splash.png" title="spell_check" /%}

-Since 2022, we have seen a wave of [DXI companies](https://kenneth.io/post/developer-experience-infrastructure-dxi) emerge.
-However, we have also started to see a paradigm shift for developer tools with the arrival of LLMs, particularly GPT-4-like quality models.
-These have enabled a new generation of AI-enabled tools like GitHub Copilot to take developer tools and developer experience to new levels.

 In this blog post, I will outline a few of my thoughts as I've been talking to founders, investors, and builders in the world of developer experience.
 I want to outline a few hypotheses and assumptions I have for the future and describe how I see the impact of AI on DX, which I've started to call the rise of AI-first Developer Experience.

+{% image src="/images/posts/ai-first-dx/splash.png" title="spell_check" /%}

+Since 2022, we have seen a wave of [developer experience infrastructure companies](https://kenneth.io/post/developer-experience-infrastructure-dxi) emerge helping companies improving the baseline for their developer expeirence.

+But we have also started to see a paradigm shift for developer tools with the arrival of LLMs, particularly GPT-4-like quality models.
+With the arrival of AI, there’s a new frontier emerging for DX, and the key unlock here is new capabilities enabled by AI.

 ## DX 1.0: The era of generalized DX